 Synchronous Telehealth Format Sessions

 Real-time telehealth format sessions will be held online via the Zoom platform.
 VCU Continuing and Professional Education will provide you with a link where you can connect through your PC, Mac, Linux, iOS, or Android device.

 Additional scheduling and custom training options are available for groups.
 Please contact Jennifer Sisane at firstname.lastname@example.org or (804) 828-1322 for more information.

 Cancellation and Refund Policies

-You may cancel your registration up until one week prior to the start of the workshop and receive a full refund minus a $35 processing fee.
+You may cancel your registration up until the cancellation deadline listed on the registration page and receive a full refund minus a $35 credit card processing fee.
+After that date, no refunds will be given.
 Cancellations must be received via email at email@example.com.
 (Processing fees are being waived through 12/31/2021.)

-Workshop registrations may be transferred to a different workshop or person if requested in writing via email at email@example.com at least three days in advance of the workshop’s start date.
+Workshop registrations may be transferred to a different workshop or person if requested in writing via email at firstname.lastname@example.org by the cancellation deadline listed on the registration page.
 The participant must meet all prerequisites or qualifications required by the program.

 For registration questions, please contact email@example.com.
 For questions regarding the workshop content or eligibility, please contact Jennifer Sisane, program manager and school liaison at (804) 828-1322.